Kamar Baldwin

-Kamar Baldwin (born September 15, 1997) is an American professional basketball player for the Maine Celtics of the NBA G League.
+Kamar Malik Baldwin (born September 15, 1997) is an American-born naturalized Georgian professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
 He played college basketball for the Butler Bulldogs.

 Early life and high school career

 Baldwin started playing basketball from age two.
 He also played football as a quarterback and ran track in middle school.
 Baldwin attended Apalachee High School in Winder, Georgia.
 As a junior, he averaged 27 points, 9.8 rebounds and 3.7 assists per game, led his team to the Sweet 16 round of the Class AAAAA state tournament and was named Region 8-AAAAA Player of the Year.
 In his senior season, Baldwin averaged 29.6 points, 10.8 rebounds and 4.5 assists per game.
 He repeated as Region 8-AAAAA Player of the Year and finished with 2,593 career points, the most in Barrow County history.
 Baldwin played for the Atlanta Celtics on the Amateur Athletic Union circuit.
-On August 6, 2015, he committed to play college basketball for Butler.
-Baldwin was a consensus three-star recruit and was ranked 123rd in the 2016 class by Rivals.com.
+On August 6, 2015, he committed to playing college basketball for Butler.
+Baldwin was a consensus three-star recruit and was ranked 123rd in the 2016 class by Rivals.